Inside channels, you can also do more than post messages and upload files. Increase your interaction with messages through Channel actions.

 - Regexr - http://regexr.com/

-At first, only the current active users are shown.
-To see all users, click the
+At first, the list only shows currently active users.
+To see all users, click the show all.

 To see more information on a user, click their name on the list.

 The user preview screen shows their name, username, any role tags they might have, and their current timezone.
-From there you can also:
+From there, you can:

 Start a direct conversation with the user by clicking the